Information for researchers

 - NIHR response to COVID-19 pandemic: All NIHR updates on one page.

 - Covid-19 response from the NIHR Cambridge BRC: Information for researchers, academics and clinicians on clinical research taking place on the Cambridge Biomedical Campus during the COVID-19 outbreak.

 - Brain Injury MIC COVID-19 Challenge: Researchers are being invited to submit expressions of interest for new study ideas and potential solutions to address the issues and impacts of the COVID-19 pandemic and who need funding/support.

 Information for Research Teams

-If you are a researcher in or around Cambridge who is looking for healthy volunteers for COVID-19 research or would like to involve our PPI panel in your research, please get in touch with the CUH R&D PPI and Communications team at firstname.lastname@example.org.
+If you are a researcher in or around Cambridge who is looking for healthy volunteers for COVID-19 research or would like to involve our Patient and Public Inovlvement (PPI) panel in your research, please get in touch with the CUH R&D PPI and Communications team at: firstname.lastname@example.org.